Thisuri01/time-series-analysis-campbell-shiller/README.md

 - Supplement Campbell-Shiller data with macroeconomic indicators to enrich model explanatory power.
 - Expand analysis to higher-frequency data for finer volatility assessment.
 - Deploy model insights to develop enhanced forecasting and risk management tools.
-- Publish code and processed data in this repository for reproducibility and collaborative extension.
 - Explore machine learning integrations for predictive improvements.